miguelaaguilar/CarND-Advanced-Lane-Lines-P2/writeup.md

 #### 5. Detection of Lane Lines

 To detect the pixels that correspond to the lane lines the histogram is used as as a basis.
-The peaks in an histogram of the binary image in birds view represent the position of the lanes, as is shown in the following example.
+The peaks in an histogram of the binary image in birds view represent the position of the lanes, as shown in the following example:

 ![alt text][image13]